 Koch Institute Core Facilities

-The Applied Therapeutics & Whole Animal Imaging Core Facility assists and accelerates the process of moving scientific breakthroughs from the bench tops of the Koch Institute to the clinics for cancer patients.
+The Animal Imaging & Preclinical Testing core facilityassists and accelerates the process of moving scientific breakthroughs from the bench tops of the Koch Institute to the clinics for cancer patients.

 Thr primary goal is to support and encourage the translational efforts using refined mouse models of human cancers to test:

 - Biosensors for tumor detection and monitoring

 - Cancer vaccines

 - Drug delivery systems and tumor-targeted modalities